234 E 1st St

 While we no longer have to hunt down bison or dodge flying embers while balancing a brazier grill on wobbly legs, stepping up to the grill can still seem daunting.
-With a few tips from the Wurstmeister, you’ll be serving up the perfect steak in no time!
+A frequent question from our customers is how to grill the perfect steak.
+Not getting it right can be disappointing – and a costly mistake.
+Don’t stress – with a few tips from the Wurstmeister, you’ll be serving up the perfect steak in no time!

 Pick your beef.
 Tender cuts such as sirloin, tenderloin, porterhouse, New York Strip, Shell Steak and Flat Iron are good choices for he grill.
 Fibrous steaks such as skirt and flank can be thinly sliced on the diagonal to create a good eating experience.
 Tough cuts like the chuck and blade steak do best when cooked long and slow so they should be avoided.